 Many who arrived from Scotland settled along the east coast of North America in communities that would go on to become the backbones of the young nations of the United States and Canada.
 In the American War of Independence, many settlers who remained loyal to England went north to Canada as United Empire Loyalists.
 Their descendants later began to recover the lost Scottish heritage through events such as the highland games that dot North America in the summer months.
 Research into various historical records revealed some of first members of the Roy family emigrate to North America:

-Roy Settlers in the United States in the 17th Century
+Roy Settlers in United States in the 17th Century

-Roy Settlers in the United States in the 18th Century
+Roy Settlers in United States in the 18th Century

-Roy Settlers in the United States in the 19th Century
+Roy Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.